elarielcl/MinimalistBlockTrees/README.md

  ...
  ```

- ... and never forget to delet your trash ;)
+ ... and never forget to delete your trash ;)
  ```
  ...
  delete bt;